Occupational Safety at UW Oshkosh

 Where is the hazard?

-The primary route of exposure to asbestos is through inhalation, however, it can also be ingested.
+The primary route of exposure for asbestos is through inhalation, however, it can also be ingested.
 The inhalation of asbestos fibers (which cannot be seen by the naked eye) puts workers at an increased risk for developing the following the following illnesses:

 - Asbestosis — a serious, progressive disease associated with long-term exposure to asbestos that causes damage (called ‘scarring’) to lung tissue.
 The symptoms of the disease (like shortness of breath) can be managed under the care of a doctor.